KohaILS/koha-manual-zh-cn/source/administration.rst

 This policy will apply to this library.
 This rule is to be used with the :ref:`RefundLostOnReturnControl` system preference.

+You can limit the number of days during which a lost item is refundable using the :ref:`NoRefundOnLostReturnedItemsAge` system preference.

 .. _item-hold-policies-label:

 Default holds policy by item type